GBKS/crypto-ux-handbook/README.md

 ## Working with this repository

 You can preview the content of this repository [here](https://gbks.github.io/crypto-ux-handbook/).
 The content is written in [markdown](https://daringfireball.net/projects/markdown/), with the addition of a few custom components that require HTML (in the markdown).
-Those are not well-documented yet, so it's best to refer to the existing markdown files to start.
+These components are not well-documented yet, so it's best to refer to the existing markdown files to start.
+Every page in the handbook has a single markdown file ("content/page-name"), and a dedicated folder for images ("images/page-name").
+Images are not 100% well organized at the moment.

 Use [Issues](https://github.com/GBKS/crypto-ux-handbook/issues) to discuss the content and request additions and improvements.